Minnie Dean: Murder case and execution

 In 1895, Dean was observed boarding a train carrying a young baby and a hatbox, but was later observed leaving the same train without the baby and only the hatbox.
 As railway porters later testified, the hatbox was suspiciously heavy.
 A woman, Jane Hornsby, came forward claiming to have given her granddaughter, Eva, to Dean, and clothes identified as belonging to this child were found at Dean's residence, but Dean could not produce the child herself.
 A search along the railway line found no sign of the child.
 Dean was arrested and charged with murder.
 Her garden was dug up, and three bodies (two of babies, and one of a boy estimated to be three years old) were uncovered.
 An inquest found that one child (Eva) had died of suffocation and one, later identified as one-year-old Dorothy Edith Carter, had died from an overdose of laudanum (used on children to sedate them).
 The cause of death for the third child was not determined.
 Dean was charged with their murder.

-In her trial, Dean's lawyer Alfred Hanlon argued that all deaths were accidental, and that they had been covered up to prevent adverse publicity of the sort that Dean had previously received.
-On 21 June 1895, however, Dean was found guilty of Dorothy Carter's murder, and sentenced to death.
+At her trial, Dean's lawyer Alfred Hanlon argued that all deaths were accidental, and that they had been covered up to prevent adverse publicity of the sort that Dean had previously received.
+On 21 June 1895, Dean was found guilty of Dorothy Carter's murder, and sentenced to death.
 Between June and August 1895, Dean wrote her own account of her life.
 Altogether, she claimed to have cared for 28 children.
 Of these, five were in good health when her establishment was raided, six had died whilst under her care, and one had been reclaimed by her parents.
 Apart from her two adopted daughters, that left fourteen or so children unaccounted for, according to her own record.

-On 12 August, she was hanged by the official executioner Tom Long at the Invercargill gaol, at the intersection of Spey and Leven streets, in what is now the Noel Leeming carpark.
-She is the only woman to have been executed in New Zealand, and as capital punishment in New Zealand has been abolished, it is likely that she will retain that distinction.
+On 12 August, she was hanged by the official executioner, Tom Long, at the old Invercargill gaol at the intersection of Spey and Leven streets.
+She is the only woman ever executed in New Zealand.
 She is buried in Winton, alongside her husband, who died in a house fire in 1908.
-Her crimes led to the belated passage of child welfare legislation in New Zealand—the Infant Life Protection Act 1893 and the Infant Protection Act 1896.
+Her crimes led to the Infant Life Protection Act 1893 and the Infant Protection Act 1896.